noahsc0tt/dotfiles/.config/taskell/lists/nv.md

 ## To Do

+- motion for inner/around function
+- fix fullscreen keybind breaking with tabs
+- that folke thing that does a spotlight on your current function
 - accept coq with <C-space>
+- bufferline renaming tabs and buffers
 - highlight matching braces different colors? like vscode
 - completions colored? check colorful-menu
 - think about what keybinds to expose to terminal mode